kadirovazizbek/paycom-integration-php-template/README.md

 # Paycom integration template

-This is not a complete implementation of the Marchant API, instead a basic template.
+This is not a complete implementation of the Merchant API, instead a basic template.
 One **MUST** implement all the `todo:` entries found in the source files according his/her own requirements.

 ## Table of Content